 - American Diabetes Association

 - Diabetes Food Hub – great resources and recipes.

 - Diabetic Living – they also have great recipes and articles which can be found in their magazine, on their Facebook page & website.

 - Diabetes Self-Management – great information can be found in their magazine, on their Facebook page & website.

 - Diabetes – What to Know has great information on their Facebook, website and YouTube channel.
 I really enjoy the teaching videos and the website also has wonderful articles that are easy to understand.
 The real plus for this website is that it’s all for Type 2 Diabetes, so I don’t have to wonder if the information is right for me and my diagnosis.

 Other websites I use regularly are:

-And here are some other sites with helpful information about type 2 diabetes:
+Other sites with helpful information about type 2 diabetes:

-Hope this is helpful to you.
+I hope this is helpful to you.
 Pay it forward and help someone else!